 How Much is a Red Light Ticket in Colorado?

-- The location where the offense occurred
+- The location where the crime took place

 - The specific violation committed